 Kaitlin Buck.
 I am an undergraduate studying MCD Biology with a certificate in Public Health.
 In the lab, I am working on a pilot study of a light education intervention on circadian health, as well as another study focused on studying circadian rhythms through dim light melatonin onset assessments.
 Being a part of this lab has already taught me so much about real-world experiences in research and I look forward to learning much more.
 After I graduate next spring, I plan to pursue a Masters of Epidemiology to continue my education in this field.
 Outside of the lab, I am a proud member of Alpha Chi Omega, I enjoy yoga and kickboxing, and I love spending time with family and friends.

-Sarah Haydu, M.A.
-I am a Professional Research Assistant with a Master’s degree in Psychology/Neuroscience, and a background in chronic pain and the opioid system.
-I am excited to join Dr. Vetter’s lab and to make the switch from basic lab research to the applied clinical side.
+Martha Henze, MPH, MS, RDN.
+I am a Professional Research Assistant with a Master’s degree in Nutrition and Public Health and a background in clinical dietetics and global epidemiology.
+I am excited to join Dr. Vetter’s lab and to come back to academia.
 I will be assisting with protocol development, lab management, and studies of circadian rhythms, light exposure, and health outcomes.
-In my spare time I enjoy trail running, backpacking, cooking, and hiking with my husband and Australian Cattle Dog puppy.
+In my spare time, I enjoy traveling with my family, cooking, playing pickleball and hiking with my husband and our dog Ludwig.

 Connor Phibbs.
 I am an undergraduate student majoring in Integrative Physiology at CU Boulder.
 In the lab, I help recruit, coordinate, and instruct participants throughout our pilot study.
 I am also excited to learn more about programming in R, data management, and RIA analysis to assess dim light melatonin onset.
 Academically, I graduated from Arapahoe High School in Centennial Colorado and then came to CU in the fall of 2016.
 I hope to go to med school in the future and don’t care where I go.
 I enjoy playing soccer, hiking, watching movies, and hanging out with friends.